cjneely10/EukMetaSanity/INSTALLATION.md

 ### Configuring RepeatMasker libraries and scripts
 **RepeatMasker** incorporates additional DFam updates.

-Make sure your `EukMS` conda environment is still active prior to updating.
+Make sure your `EukMS_run` conda environment is still active prior to updating.
 Here, we assume that you have used `miniconda`, and that it is located in your home directory.
 You will want to adjust the path for the following commands according to your system: